The 4 Most Important Productivity Tips for Work-From-Home Moms

 “But I’m not a morning person!”

 News flash: NEITHER AM I!
 I have never been a morning person.
 I LOATHE mornings.
-Morning people used to make me cringe (Sorry!
-Not anymore though!).
+Morning people used to make me cringe (Sorry, morning people!!).
 I have had to force myself to get up early and become motivated in the mornings, in order to gain control of the rest of my day.
 I thought it was something that could never be done, but I have proved that it is possible, no matter how much of a NON-morning person you may be!